Treat your family to this delicious cherry french toast recipe. It’s a mostly make-ahead-able dish, too!

 - To make the French Toast: Place cherry syrup in a saucepan over low heat to warm while you are making the french toast.

-- Preheat oven to 150C.
-(300° F).
-Cut the cherry loaf into 10 slices.
-Spread half the slices with 2 Tbsp. of the vanilla cream and top with the other slices of bread, sandwich style.
+- Preheat oven to 300F.
+Spread half the bread slices with 2 Tbsp. of the vanilla cream and top with the other slices of bread, sandwich style.
 Set aside.
 Whisk together the eggs and milk in a flat bowl or deep plate to combine.
 Heat one third of the butter in a large non-stick frying pan over medium heat until foaming.
 Dip both sides of sandwiches in egg mixture, allowing to sit in the egg mixture for a minutes, then shaking off excess, and cook in batches, turning once, until golden, about 2-4 minutes.
 Transfer to an oven tray lined with baking paper and place in oven to keep warm.
 Wipe pan clean with absorbent paper and repeat with remaining butter and sandwiches.

 - Serve hot, drizzled with warm cherries in syrup and pass the remaining vanilla cream.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!